drj11/drj11.github.io/2023-09-26/the-final-14-pages.md

 It falls to me to write a review of Margaret Atwood’s novel «The Handmaid’s Tale».

-It is a curious choice to review, a work that has been critiqued, criticised, prodded, poked, televised, revitalised, sexualised, and has been made famous with awards and selling millions of copies (although it seems curiously difficult to find a reasonable count).
+This is a work that has been
+critiqued, criticised, prodded, poked, televised, revitalised, sexualised; it has won famous awards and sold millions of copies (although it seems curiously difficult to find a reasonable count).
+Why am i reviewing it?

 I want to write about the last 14 pages.
-These pages struck me with a punch when i first read it, and still do when i re-read the book for this review.
-I’ve had a few conversations about the book since first reading it, and most pay no attention to the final 14 pages.
+These pages struck me with a punch when i first read it (around 2015 or so), and still do when i re-read the book for this review.
+I’ve had a few conversations
+about the book since first reading it, and most pay no attention to the final 14 pages.